Texts

 The course presents a linguistic analysis of the French sound system, with frequent comparisons to the phonetics and phonology of English.

-Coverage includes: articulatory phonetics, IPA transcription, phonological rules, dialectal variation and historical changes in the language, register effects and literary pronunciations, syllabic and metrical structure, liaison, intonation, and prosody, as well as the relationship between orthography and spoken language.
+Coverage includes: articulatory phonetics, IPA transcription, phonological rules, register effects and literary pronunciations, syllabic and metrical structure, liaison, intonation, and prosody, as well as the relationship between orthography and spoken language (with occasional reference to dialectal variation and historical changes in the language).
 Mastery of the linguistic phenomena under study is developed through written homework exercises and tested regularly by means of written quizzes and exams.

-Students apply what they have learned to their own pronunciation (aided by in-class oral exercises and readings of plays, poetry, and prose, and reinforced by regular practice outside of class).
+Students apply what they have learned to their own pronunciation -- aided by in-class oral exercises and readings of plays, poetry, and prose, and reinforced by regular practice in the Geddes Language Center.
 Audio and video recordings of students' oral productions are analyzed linguistically in one-on-one meetings with the instructor at regular intervals.

 The goals of this course are two-fold: (1) to develop an understanding of the principles that govern French pronunciation; and (2) to put those principles into practice to improve students' own pronunciation and aural comprehension.
-The knowledge gained through this course will be especially valuable to those who may teach French at some point.
+The knowledge gained through this course will be especially valuable to those who may travel or work in France in the future, and to those who may teach French at some point.

 Activities and evaluation